 But, like storing happiness in a bottle, it’s not quite that easy.

 The simple truth about bamboo is that it’s an outdoor plant.
 All varieties of bamboo, and there are around 2,000 of them, belong to the grass family (Gramineae or Poaceae).
 And as such, they prefer to grow outside, in the fresh air and sunlight.
 Alternatively, consider some of these indoor houseplants that look similar to bamboo.

 Room for roots

-Once you’ve mastered the art of root pruning, you should be able to maintain a happy, healthy bamboo in a container.
+Once you’ve mastered the art of root pruning, you should be able to maintain a happy, healthy bamboo in a pot or a garden box.
 But bringing it inside will introduce another set of problems.

 After dirt, the next most important thing for your bamboo is probably the sunshine.
 Sunlight, after all, is essential for the process of photosynthesis by which all plants produce food and convert carbon into oxygen.

 Some plants thrive in the shade, and these are typically plants that grow in the underbrush beneath a taller canopy of trees.
 Mosses and ferns, for example, do just fine in the shadows of towering redwood trees.